 The school gates will be locked promptly at 9.00 am without exception.
 After this time you will need to bring your children into school through the main entrance, where you will be asked to sign your child in at the school office, giving the time and reason for lateness.

-If your child is unwell, please telephone the school on the morning of your child’s absence by 9.00am.
-(A message can be left on the answer phone, if the school office is busy).
+If your child is unwell, please telephone the school on the morning of your child’s absence by 9.00am (A message can be left on the absence line).

 The office staff will then record this information and will not need to bother you with follow up letters and calls.